jj-zhu/jj-zhu.github.io/index.md

 Hi, this is J.J.
 Zhu.
 I am a postdoctoral researcher at the [Max Planck Institute for Intelligent Systems](http://is.tue.mpg.de/), at the [Empirical Inference](https://ei.is.tuebingen.mpg.de/) Department.

 ### Research interests

+In general, I am interested in decision-making and dynamical systems.
+More specifically, I am interested in the following technical topics.

 + Data-driven and robust optimization
 + Stochastic systems and model predictive control
 + Robustness in machine learning and reinforcement learning